Claire-bot87/sticky-popcorn-client/README.md

  #### From the front end

-I built out a Signup component in my React app.
+I built out a Signup component in our React app.

 It used useState hook to set the state for the form data.